Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

     ##
     ## Number of Fisher Scoring iterations: 4

-In the `history` variable: compared to `good` category, `poor` category decreases the default probability, and `terrible` category decreases the default probability even more.
-This is reasonable as low credit level means low payback ability, thus more likely to default.

-The sampling process (*“It then attempted to match each default with similar sets of loans that had not defaulted”*) is not appropriate for predicting defaults.
-Features used in prediction are similar between defaulted and not defaulted cases.
-Thus, the outcome variable `Default` has high variance and low robustness.

-# would you recommend any changes to the bank’s sampling scheme?
+In the bar plot (or the data set), the relationship between default probability and credit history is counter-intuitive.
+This probably results from the inappropriate sampling process.
+The bank can randomly select a subset of loans that had not defaulted.

 ## Children and hotel reservations